jaredhowland/caddy-cloudflare/README.md

 ```

 # Example `error.html` File
-Place this in the root directory of the site(s) you are serving through caddy to automatically generate an error page (404 etc.).
+Place this in the root directory of the site(s) you are serving through Caddy to automatically generate an error page (404 etc.).

 ```html
 <!doctype html>